You cannot copy content of this website, your IP is being recorded.

 Short answer is YES.

 If you have a healthcare business, medical practice or a clinic with a medical website, and potential or existing patients communicate with you using the website you are likely receiving Protected Health Information (PHI).
 If patients use your website to call you, book appointments, ask questions, send Emails, or send forms, it can be subject to HIPAA laws.
-PatientGain.com highly recommends that all websites should an SSL certificate, and servers should NEVER BE SHARED SERVERS.
-They should DEDICATED SERVERS and server hosting company must have an infrastructure that complies with HIPAA and HITECH laws.
+PatientGain.com highly recommends that all websites should an SSL certificate, and servers should conform to HIPAA guidelines.
+PatientGain uses industry standard servers hosted by Amazon Web Services, which complies with HIPAA and HITECH laws.
+In addition, PatientGain provides regular training about security and protecting patient information to its staff.
+This training is required for all staff.
+In addition, staff are back-ground checked.
+PatientGain also reviews security logs, application users have restricted access based on roles.
+We also do not allow “generic” logins, like “frontdesk@…….” .
+All of these measures are there to protect customers.

 Medical Marketing Websites & HIPAA Compliance